-How much inheritance will you pay?
+How much UK inheritance will you pay?
+Use our free online IHT calculator

-The HMRC inheritance tax is what you pay on death.
+UK inheritance tax is what you pay on death.
 More to the point, the tax liability will be paid by your executor, who looks after your assets.
 The IHT400 form tells HMRC how much IHT is to be paid.

 You must send the IHT400 HMRC form within 12 months of death.
 Failure to file and pay Inheritance Tax on time will result in interest being chargeable after six months.